 New Jersey Professional Engineer (PE) licenses renew every two years (biennial).
 New Jersey requires 24 PDH per 2-year cycle (about 12 per year).
 Of the 24 hours, 2 must be in professional ethics.
 Up to 12 excess PDH may carry over to the next cycle.
-The approximate renewal fee is $120 per cycle.
+The approximate renewal fee is $80 per cycle.
 Online renewal is available through the state board portal.
 Renew by April 30 of even-numbered years.
-Pre-approved provider required.
+2 ethics hours required.

 New Jersey allows up to 12 excess PDH to carry over to the next renewal cycle.

 Renew by April 30 of even-numbered years.
-Pre-approved provider required.
+2 ethics hours required.

 Confirm you have at least 24 PDH for this cycle, including 2 ethics hours.
 Save certificates as PDFs in case the board audits you.